Pierre Claverie

-He was committed to ecumenism and dialogue with the Islamic faith and dreamed of a peaceful co-existence with Muslims in an independent Algeria.
-He likewise was noted for his studies on Islamic culture and his mastering of classical Arabic which he even taught to those Muslims who understood the common popular language rather than its classical origins.
-Claverie was also a prolific writer on dialogue which he made the core focus of his episcopal life.
+He was committed to ecumenism and dialogue with the Islamic faith, and dreamed of a peaceful co-existence with Muslims in an independent Algeria.
+He likewise was noted for his studies on Islamic culture and his mastering of classical Arabic, which he even taught to those Muslims who understood the common popular language rather than its classical origins.
+Claverie was also a prolific writer on ecumenical dialogue, which he made the core focus of his episcopal life.

 Claverie's cause for canonization opened on 31 March 2007 as part of a larger group cause of other religious killed during the course of the Algerian Civil War.
 Pope Francis confirmed the group's beatification in 2018 and it was celebrated in Oran on 8 December 2018.